sorenjmadsen/q-learning-with-atari-pong/README.md

 ![Average Score over Training Episodes](plots/figures/AverageScores-Pong-v4.png)

 Additionally, the overestimation phenomena has seemed to go away.
 Weights and Biases is having API issues at the time of writing this.
-When it omes back up, I'll add some more figures.
+When it comes back up, I'll add some more figures.